Jump to the Recipe

 And if you’re looking for more cool and refreshing foods to serve this summer, check out our round up of 15 cool foods for hot weather!

 What sort of pasta salads do you usually make?
 Which ingredients do you usually use?
-Let us know in the comments below!
+Let us know in the comments below or try some of our other favorites:

 Don’t forget to Pin It!